 Highly stressful adverse situations impact the whole family; in turn, how families deal with their challenges can facilitate positive adaptation for all members, their relationships, and the family unit.

-Discussion, with illustrations, will highlight the core strengths — shared beliefs, practices, and resources — that facilitate coping and positive growth: in rebounding from crisis, trauma, and loss; in navigating disruptive family transitions; and in weathering persistent multi-stress conditions.
+Discussion, with illustrations, highlight the core strengths — shared beliefs, practices, and resources — that facilitate coping and positive growth: in rebounding from crisis, trauma, and loss; in navigating disruptive family transitions; and in weathering persistent multi-stress conditions.
 In strengthening their resilience, families gain deeper bonds, more effective functioning, greater wellbeing, and enhanced capacities to overcome future life challenges.

 Co-Founder & Co-Director, Chicago Center for Family Health and Firestone Professor Emerita at the University of Chicago

 Dr. Walsh is a foremost expert on family resilience, with extensive experience in situations of trauma and complicated loss; disruptive family transitions; and multi-stress, chronic conditions.
 Her research-informed family resilience framework is widely applied in research, clinical practice, and community-based services.
 Her collaborative, multi-level systemic practice approach integrates developmental, relational, socio-cultural, and multi-faith spiritual perspectives.

 A Clinical Psychologist, Dr. Walsh is Past President, American Family Therapy Academy; Past Editor, Journal of Marital & Family Therapy; and recipient of many awards for her distinguished contributions to the mental health field.
 With 120+ scholarly publications, her books, most notably, Strengthening Family Resilience (3rd ed., 2016); and Normal Family Processes (4th ed., 2016), have been translated in many languages.
 She is a valued speaker and consultant nationally and internationally.